Norwegian Air to end transatlantic flights, seeks state help | Business

 Norwegian risks running out of cash by the end of March if it fails to restructure debt and liabilities of 66.8 billion crowns ($7.89 billion), including 48.5 billion in interest-bearing debt, it warned late last year.
 It hopes to cut debt to around 20 billion crowns and raise 4-5 billion from new shares and hybrid capital.

 However, Bernstein analysts said the planned debt reduction was too small.
-"It is more likely in our view, that the current Norwegian will eventually have to be wound down, and any continuation of the business will need to be built anew." ($1 = 8.4686 Norwegian crowns) (Writing by Terje Solsvik and Gwladys Fouche.
-Editing by Jason Neely and Mark Potter)
+"It is more likely in our view, that the current Norwegian will eventually have to be wound down, and any continuation of the business will need to be built anew." ($1 = 8.4686 Norwegian crowns) (Writing by Terje Solsvik and Gwladys Fouche; Editing by Jason Neely, Mark Potter and Jan Harvey)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)